Create a rule in a security group

 <security_group>

-— ID or security group name, can be viewed using the commandopenstack security group list
+— The ID or name of the security group can be viewed with the commandopenstack security group list

 .